Modes of mechanical ventilation: Negative pressure ventilation

 Negative-pressure ventilation stimulates (or forces) breathing by periodic application of partial vacuum (air pressure reduced below ambient pressure), applied externally to the patient's torso—specifically, chest and abdomen—to assist (or force) the chest to expand, expanding the lungs, resulting in voluntary (or involuntary) inhalation through the patient's airway.

 Various "negative pressure ventilators" (NPVs) have been developed to serve this function—most famously the "Iron lung," a tank in which the patient lays, with only their head exposed to ambient air, while air pressure on the remainder of their body, inside the tank, is varied by pumping, to stimulate chest and lung expansion and contraction.
 Though not in wide use today, NPVs were the principal forms of hospital and long-term mechanical ventilation in the first half of the 20th century, and remain in limited use today.

 Closed loop systems

-Adaptive Support Ventilation
+Adaptive Support Ventilation ASV and Adaptive Ventilation Mode AVM

-Adaptive Support Ventilation (ASV) is the only commercially available mode that uses optimal targeting.
-In this positive pressure mode of ventilation, the frequency and tidal volume of breaths of a patient on the ventilator are automatically adjusted and optimized to mimic natural breathing, stimulate spontaneous breathing, and reduce weaning time.
+These Modes uses employ optimal targeting in which frequency and tidal volume of breaths of a patient on the ventilator are automatically adjusted and optimized to mimic natural breathing, stimulate spontaneous breathing, and reduce weaning time.
 In the ASV mode, every breath is synchronized with patient effort if such an effort exists, and otherwise, full mechanical ventilation is provided to the patient.

 Automatic Tube Compensation

-Automatic Tube Compensation (ATC) is the simplest example of a computer-controlled targeting system on a ventilator.
-It is a form of servo targeting.
+Automatic tube compensation (ATC) is a ventilator function that compensates for the flow-dependent pressure drop across an endotracheal or tracheostomy tube.
+In its original description as a stand-alone mode, ATC used calculated tracheal pressure as the controlled variable.
+When ATC is applied without additional pressure support, the target tracheal pressure is kept constant at the set positive end-expiratory pressure (PEEP) during inspiration and expiration.

-The goal of ATC is to support the resistive work of breathing through the artificial airway.
+The physiological goal of ATC is to reduce or offset the additional resistive work imposed by the artificial airway, so that the patient breathes as if the endotracheal or tracheostomy tube were not present.